What is narcolepsy?

 How is narcolepsy treated?

-There is currently no cure for narcolepsy, but at Henry Ford Sleep Disorders Center, our doctors will work with you to find the most effective treatments.
+There is currently no cure for narcolepsy, but at Henry Ford Sleep Disorders and Research Center, our doctors will work with you to find the most effective treatments.
 The right treatment can help reduce daytime sleepiness and cataplexy and improve your overall quality of life.
 Possible treatment options include:

 - Modafinil: This central nervous system stimulant is less addictive than other stimulants and can help minimize daytime sleepiness.